aristanetworks/avd-workshops/workshops/git.md

         new file:   spine2.cfg
 ```

-Now all of the files are staged and ready to be committed to the `main` branch.
+All the files are staged and ready to be committed to the `main` branch.

 ### **Commit your changes**

 Now you can commit your staged changes with a comment:

 ???+ note
-    Use a comment that will reflect the changes made so you can reference back to this commit in the future.
+    Use a comment reflecting the changes made so you can reference this commit in the future.
 Commit messages will show up in the log.

 ``` bash
 git commit -m "Initial Commit"